More Information- how it works

 was never seen as more than a curiosity until a surprising effect was discovered by founder John Walter.
 What he saw was recognition - the person in the mirror looked and felt right, and matched his sense of what others were seeing.
 In contrast, the flat, traditional mirror felt false and conveyed a host of inner thoughts that were in direct contrast to the way he was feeling. in other words, his real self was present in the true image.

-The True Mirror®, made here in New Rochelle, NY, also solves one of the biggest issues with
+The True Mirror®, made here in Accord, NY, also solves one of the biggest issues with

 this kind of mirror - perfect optics.
 The True Mirror presents a non-distorted, seamless image - critical for